mekarbal/patients_managementAndCovidTracker/README.md

 for logging as an admin you need just to enter admin as a username and for the password it's also password

-for loggging as doctor you need to enter "doctor@gmail.com " as an email and for the password it is doctor
+for loggging as doctor you need to enter "doctor@gmail.com " as an email and for the password it is Doctor@1

 or you can simply create a new doctor with new credentails